Home / Industries / Manufacturing

 Replacing 60% of trade show pipeline with digital inbound required 12 months.
 The first quarter built the content foundation.
 Qualified inquiries began in month four.
 By month twelve, the inbound pipeline was systematic and forecastable in a way that trade show results never were.

-The content strategy component of the diagnostic addresses the technical content deficit that most manufacturing firms have.
+The content strategy component of the marketing review addresses the technical content deficit that most manufacturing firms have.
 The technical knowledge that exists in the sales and applications teams is the foundation of a sustainable digital demand generation capability.
-The diagnostic produces a content architecture that makes that knowledge accessible to industrial buyers at each stage of the research and qualification process.
+The marketing review produces a content architecture that makes that knowledge accessible to industrial buyers at each stage of the research and qualification process.

 Representative Engagements